-Storytelling in advertising is a wide topic, but let’s dig it on video marketing example.
-It’s volume on Internet increases dramatically year by year.
-But where TV ad can do with simple list of benefits and PR-isg ‘outreach’ – Internet ad will have to stand out coz no one will watch a boring video nowadays.
+Storytelling in advertising is a broad topic, but let’s dig it on video marketing example.
+Its volume on the Internet increases dramatically year by year.
+But where TV ad can do with a simple list of benefits and PR-ish ‘outreach’ – Internet ad will have to stand out because no one will watch a boring video nowadays.

 Storytelling is the answer (and content marketing of course).

 Storytelling in advertising – is a way to deliver a message through a story (duh) which appeal to emotions